Zenqlo/iCloudFix/README.md

 **iCloudFix** Fix the issue of iCloud Windows App having high CPU consumption during idling/display off.
 By leveraging Task Scheduler, iCloudFix closes the iCloud UI during system idle periods, reducing CPU load while preserving core iCloud functionality.

+A template version of this to fix other programs with similar issue is available, can be found in https://github.com/Zenqlo/idleFix.

 ## Table of Contents
 - [Background](#background)
 - [Features](#features)